 A Parking Reservation must be made before entering Uvas Canyon.
 Reservations are required seven (7) days a week including weekends and holidays.
-Reservations for parking can be made on our website gooutsideandplay.org.
+Reservations for parking can be made by visiting our website gooutsideandplay.org and selecting "Day Passes".

 Annual Parking Pass Reservations - Passholders may purchase a Uvas Day Pass online and request a $6 refund by emailing the Reservation Office, [email protected], with your receipt number as well as your Annual Parking Pass Number.
 You may also call the Reservation Office at 408-355-2201 and provide the agent with your Annual Parking Pass number and the agent will reserve your Uvas Day Pass.

 Confirmation of your reservation must be printed and placed on your dashboard when parked inside of Uvas Canyon County Park.